 Tesla cars do not need to undergo the traditional maintenance of a gas-powered vehicle.
 Because EVs use a battery, there’s never any need to change oil or replace spark plugs.
 And when problems do arise for Tesla models, many of them can be fixed remotely via updates from the car’s onboarding computer.

 Motor1, also reports that Tesla maintenance "remains on the affordable end" in terms of vehicle maintenance.
 This is due to the reasons stated above as well as the owner app’s easy maintenance tracking, so the user only gets maintenance done when necessary.

 What commonly breaks on a Tesla?

 Though Tesla owners don’t need to worry about some major mechanical issues, there are still problems that any electric car will share with a gas-powered car.
 For instance, they still use brakes and tires, which will eventually require maintenance.

-According to Vehicle History, Tesla drivers do need to replace the suspension components since their electric design weighs more than an internal combustion engine vehicle.
+Vehicle History, Tesla drivers do need to replace the suspension components since their electric design weighs more than an internal combustion engine vehicle.
 Its brake pads frequently show wear and must be replaced periodically as well.

 Vehicle History also has a section featuring real owner reviews.
 Tesla drivers tend to give their cars glowing reviews, describing their vehicles as the epitome of luxury and performance.
 However, they also note some electrical problems.